-In December 2017, a small group around Fr.
-Bryan started regular worship services in December 2017.
+December 2017: A small group around Fr.
+Bryan started a Sunday worship service.

 We all have liturgies - patterns of behavior, words, rituals - that influence who we are.
 Our greatest desire is to love Jesus and other people, so each Sunday we participate in patterns of behavior (kneeling, standing, bowing) and words (praying, listening, speaking) that help us to love God.

 Everything in our worship directs us to Jesus, the one who renews all people, as we see him revealed in the Bible and the Eucharist.

 God did not make us to be alone but to love and be loved by others in his church.
 We believe in community, hospitality, and sacrificing ourselves for the good of others.
 In our community, small groups renew our souls through following Jesus in the practices of intentional community, discussing our faith, and praying for one another.